Brilliant Cover Letter Examples: How to Write Guide

 Simultaneously highlighting how your core skill will be in keeping with the organization’s mission.

-Let us go through an example, to help you better understand this process.
+Let us go through a cover letter example, to help you better understand this process.

 This is the mission statement of ‘Aflac – An American insurance company’.